 He may have missed a penalty in the shootout, but Riise's played a key role in getting Liverpool back in the game with an inch-perfect cross to set up Steven Gerrard's header.
 The left back come left midfielder was a key player during the first two seasons under Benitez, before getting beaten with a golf club by Craig Bellamy, dropping down the pecking order and moving to Roma in 2008.

 He would have a spell at Fulham, as well stints in Cyprus, India, and Norway before retiring in 2017.
-His only involvement in the game since retiring was a three-month stint as sporting director at Maltese club Birkirkara, a role he left for personal reasons.

 A surprise starter in the final, Kewell would be plagued by injuries during his time at Liverpool.
 After being withdrawn after 23 minutes due to injury, the Australian would go on to start the FA Cup final a year later only to be substituted due to an abdominal problem, an injury that would keep him out for almost a year.

 He came back for the last two games of the 06/07 season and would remarkably play once again in the Champions League final in 2007, this time from the bench.

 Kewell left Liverpool in 2008, moving to Galatasaray, having spells in Australia and Qatar before retiring in 2014.
 He has since moved into management, having spells in charge of Watford's U23 side, Crawley Town, and Notts County.
 In August last year, he took over League Two's Oldham Athletic, along with his assistant, former Irish international Alan Maybury, but was sacked in March with the club in 16th place.